The maximum likelihood degree of Fermat hypersurfaces: Introduction

 Section \ref{problemsymmetrization} contains the main result of the paper for the Fermat hypersurfaces.
 We show that the ML degree of $F_{n,d}$ can be computed by setting to $1$ all the entries of the data vector $\boldsymbol{u}$.
 This is the point where algebraic geometry plays a key role.
 Indeed, to prove this fact, we construct a family of schemes $\mathcal{X} \rightarrow \AA^1$ such that the fiber over $t\in\AA^1$ is the ideal which encodes the solution of the ML degree problem for a family of data vectors $\boldsymbol{u}_t$ (the vectors depend on $t$).
 We are particularly interested in the ideals defining two special fibers.
 The first one solves correctly the ML degree problem $F_{n,d}$ and the second one describes the critical points in the case $\boldsymbol{u}= (1,\ldots,1)$.
 We prove that both ideals have the same number of solutions by showing that the family is flat.

 In Section \ref{solutionfinding}, we investigate the symmetries of the problem.
 In fact, using the data vector $(1,\ldots, 1)$, the action of the symmetric group $\mathcal{S}_{n+1}$ on $F_{n,d}$ extends to the matrix \eqref{eq:matrixintro} and, in particular, to the critical points of the likelihood function.
-By looking at the orbits of the critical points and studying the number of distinct coordinates a critical point might have, we will be able to subdivide the ML degree computation into parallel subtasks with easier computations (involving less than $n+1$ variables).
+By looking at the orbits of the critical points and studying the number of distinct coordinates a critical point might have, we are able to subdivide the ML degree computation into parallel subtasks whose computations involve less than $n + 1$ variables and, for this reason, are easier.
+(See \cite{GR} for another example of ML degree computation based on subdividing the main problem into several simpler problems.)

 Section \ref{closedformula} is dedicated to closed formulas for two special families of Fermat hypersurfaces, namely $F_{n,2}$ and $F_{2,d}$.
 The first formula is an application of the results achieved in Section \ref{solutionfinding}, while the second one is obtained using topological arguments and is amazingly simple, based exclusively on the congruence modulo $6$ of the degree $d$.